 Here are some key provisions that your Shareholder Agreement must include:

-When starting a business with limited budget/resources, the co-founders often make the mistake of running the business without setting up a proper business structure.
-But as the business grows and starts to generate revenue, issues arise amongst the co-founders and can become a cause of business failure.
+When starting a business with a limited budget/resources, owners often make the mistake of running the business without setting up a proper business structure.
+As such, when the business grows and starts to generate revenue, issues arise amongst the co-founders and can lead to business failure.
 Without a Shareholder Agreement, you will expose the business to huge risks and litigation costs, howsoever unforeseeable it may seem right now.

 A Shareholders Agreement is suitable for the set up of a relatively simple joint venture - a company with equal shareholding.
 This agreement is drafted for 4 parties and can be in Neutral, Strict or Loose Form.

 A Shareholders Agreement to be entered into upon completion or establishment of the Joint Venture Company with standard clauses for minority protection.
 This agreement is drafted for 4 parties and can be in Neutral Form, or favour of the Majority / Minority Shareholder.

 In relation to a Joint Venture / Shareholders Agreement, a guarantee is given by a party's parent to the other shareholders for the party's obligations.

 An Investment Agreement is a contract between a company and investors who want to purchase shares of the company.
 The investor can be a new shareholder, an external investor or even an existing shareholder.

 The Investment Agreement covers the following key provisions: